thunderbird/webext-support/scripts/preferences/README.md

 ## Objective

-This script delegates preference handling to the WebExtension background page, so it is independent of the used preference storage.
+This script delegates preference handling to the WebExtension background page, so it is independent of the used preference storage backend.

 This script provides an automated preference load/save support as formaly provided by the preferencesBindings.js script.